morkeltry/quick-db-connection/README.md

 ### Running locally
 This app uses a local server to receive the form data, and the conneciton is over HTTPS (secure HTTP) to avoid CORS (Cross Origin Request Sharing) errors.

 But that means that we need an HTTPS certificate.
-This is included in the repo, but is 'self-signed' (I generated i tby running `openssl req -nodes -new -x509 -keyout server.key -out server.cert`), so you will need to authorise your browser to accept it if the console shows a Network Error after you submit.
+This is included in the repo, but is 'self-signed' (I generated it by running `openssl req -nodes -new -x509 -keyout server.key -out server.cert`), so you will need to authorise your browser to accept it if the console shows a *Network Error* after you submit.

 ##### TLDR;
 Navigate to `https://localhost:3000/`